-The ABUK Board during its meeting held on 17 and 18 October 2019 considered the ABI's strategic review in great detail and agreed to conduct a review of options through which an orderly exit of the Bank's operations could be executed.
+The Board of the Bank during its meeting held on 17 and 18 October 2019 considered the ABI's strategic review in great detail and agreed to conduct a review of options through which an orderly exit of the Bank's operations could be executed.
 The Board's decision was communicated to the PRA and FCA on 18 October 2019.

-After a detailed review of options, the Board approved the strategy of an accelerated wind-down as the best way forward and a detailed wind down plan was prepared by the Bank which was approved by the Board during its meeting held on 28 January 2020.
+After a detailed review of options, the Board approved the strategy of an accelerated winddown as the best way forward and a detailed wind down plan was prepared by the Bank which was approved by the Board during its meeting held on 28 January 2020.
 The wind down plan was placed to both the Prudential Regulatory Authority (PRA) and Financial Conduct Authority (FCA) in a meeting held on 7 February 2020.
 The Bank engaged with the regulators throughout the process.

-As part of the wind down plan the BTL Sale process was embarked upon and the sale process was completed on 30 June 2020, with the portfolio sold to Morgan Stanley.
+As part of the wind down plan, the BTL Sale process was embarked upon and the sale process was completed on 30 June 2020, with the portfolio sold to Morgan Stanley.

 After the BTL sale the Board reviewed the wind-down strategy.
 Following sustained interest, the Board advised management to undertake a market sounding exercise for an entity sale of Axis Bank UK Ltd to explore the appetite in the market for such a sale.
-Based on a favourable response to the process, and after discussions with the PRA and the FCA, the Board agreed to initiate a process of an entity sale.
+Based on a favourable response to the process, and after discussions with the PRA and the FCA, the Board agreed to initiate a process of an 'Entity Sale'.

-At the end of a competitive bidding process, the Board of the Bank and Axis Bank Limited, (the sole shareholder), approved OpenPayd Holdings as the preferred bidder.
+At the end of a competitive bidding process, the Board of the Bank and Axis Bank Limited, (the sole shareholder), approved OpenPayd Holdings Limited as the preferred bidder.
 On 31 March 2021, a Share Purchase Agreement (SPA) was signed between Axis Bank Limited and OpenPayd Holdings for the sale of the Bank.
+The transaction was subject to necessary approvals from the regulators for change-in-control.
+Subsequently, OpenPayd Holdings commenced the process for obtaining regulatory approvals for change-in-control.